johannesgerer/Enhance/README.md

 # C++ Enhance [![Build Status](https://travis-ci.org/johannesgerer/Enhance.svg?branch=master)](https://travis-ci.org/johannesgerer/Enhance)

-... is a single-header C++ library, that provides tools for automatic derivation of zero-overhead class enhancements, such as comparison/assignment operators, hash/swap/serialization/pretty printing functions and much more.
+... is a *single-header* C++ library that will save you hours of coding and unnecessary complexity.

+It automates the derivation of class enhancements such as
+* comparison operators
+* assignment operators
+* hash functions
+* swap functions
+* serialization
+* pretty printing
+* much, much more is possible.
+(See [documentation and examples](Documentation.md))

 Writing these by hand is cumbersome and repetitive, as they usually all involve the same fields of the class.
 Handwritten implementations are error prone and a hassle to keep up-to-date.

-*Enhance* endows classes with the enhancements listed above by inheritance.
-The only thing that needs to be specified is the list of member variables or other [accessors](Documentation.md#2-accessors).
-If the class definition cannot be altered, non-intrusive versions are also available.
+*Enhance* achieves this by class inheritance.
+The only thing that needs to be specified is the list of member variables or other [accessors](Documentation.md#2-accessors) that should be used in the enhancement.
+If the class definition cannot be altered, *non-intrusive* versions are also available.

-This is achieved in pure templated C++ without the use of macros.
-There are a few macros built on top of `Enhance`'s core functionality, provided for such cases where inheritance is not possible (like specializing `std::hash`).
+#### What's the runtime overhead?

+Zero.

-*Zero-overhead:* Aggressive compiler optimizations (like `g++ -O2`) should eliminate any overhead caused by *Enhance* compared to a manual implementation, as it basically only shuffles pointers and references around in ways that are known at compile time.
+Aggressive compiler optimizations (like `g++ -O2`) should eliminate any overhead caused by *Enhance* compared to a manual implementation, as it basically only shuffles pointers and references around in ways that are known at compile time (e.g. through the use of static polymorphism).

+#### Is all this achieved using MACRO magic that is hard to debug?
+No macros, just pure templated C++.

+There are a few simple macros built on top of `Enhance`'s core functionality for convenience in cases where inheritance is not possible (like specializing `std::hash`).

 # 1 Installation